Eldalie/DataViz/README.md

   - Demonstrate what you can do with your viz in a fun, engaging and impactful manner
   - Talk about your main contributions rather than on technical details
   - 2 min video not more (max +5 sec)

+- [] : Last week tasks

+  - [] Add speed selector for playing the history
+  - [] Try to make map darker --> try different background
+  - Add on hover event :
+    - [] For bubbles on the map to show the style and maybe the most popular artist (or the one with most songs)
+    - [] For streamgraph layers to show style, year and number of songs
+  - [] Reposition elements:
+    - Place the timeline with years on the bottom
+    - Place the filter with styles in one line in between map and streamgraph --> to discuss
+    - Potentially remove the legend and text from the right